pcodding/hadoop_ctakes/README.md

 * parse_page.pig - Invokes the PARSEPAGE UDF for parsing Wikipedia articles and stores in HCatalog
 * process_pages.pig - Process pages from HCatalog through the PROCESSPAGE UDF, storing them back to HCatalog for upstream analytics.

+# Building
+This is a maven project, and can be built using `mvn clean package`.
+The jar will be registered within the Pig script.